In-House Pet Diagnostics in Pasadena

 - Pregnancy can be verified.

-- Excess abdominal fluid is indicated.
+- Excess abdominal fluid is viewable.

 Analyzing Laboratory Results

-Contact us for more information about our diagnostic services!
+Contact us for more information about our pet diagnostic services!
 Above all, we're here to keep your pet happy and healthy.

 I truly can't say enough wonderful things about Dr. Ashley and his amazing staff.